todthomson/intro-to-linux-dotnetcore-docker/Part1.md

   ![22-write-changes-to-disk](Part1/22-write-changes-to-disk.png)

 6. _Where are you?_ should have automatically detected and configured your location via the Internet.
 If this didn't happen stop and check the "up and down" arrows in the task bar (top right corner) to confirm you have internet access through _NAT_ or _Bridged Mode_ via the host.
-If you don't have any Internet access that's OK just type in to the autocomplete the name of your closet capital city e.g. _Brisbane (Queensland, Australia)_ or your timezone e.g. _Lord Howe Time (Australia)_ and then click _continue_.
+If you don't have any Internet access that's OK just type into the autocomplete the name of your closet capital city e.g. _Brisbane (Queensland, Australia)_ or your timezone e.g. _Lord Howe Time (Australia)_ and then click _continue_.

   ![23-where-are-you](Part1/23-where-are-you.png)